Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Based on the book “Should I Share My Ice Cream?” by Mo Willems.

-• Use a lightweight ball, like a plastic softball, foam ball, or ball pit ball.
-Make sure that the ball fits inside of the cone before you start.
+- Use a lightweight ball, such as a plastic softball, a foam ball, or a ball from a ball pit.
+Before you begin, ensure that the ball fits snugly inside the cone.

 Matching Game

 This game is a fun way to introduce “new friends” and the concept of having more than one friend.
 Each child is given a magnetic wooden block.
-Make sure you have enough matching blocks so that, in the end, every child will find a partner.
+Make sure you have enough matching blocks so that every child will eventually find a partner.

 Have the kids move around the room looking for their “friend,” the child with the matching block.
 Once they find their “buddy,” they click their blocks together, link arms, and stay together until everyone has a “pal.”